dustinpfister/blog_posts/_posts/js-innerhtml.md

 ### 1.1 - innerHTML hello world example

-Here I have a very simple example of inneHTML.
-The basic process is to just get a reference to an element that I want to inject html for by whatever means and then set the value of the innerHTML property of the element with an html string.
-In this example I am using the document.getElementBYId method to get a reference to a div element that I have assigned an id of the value out to.
+Here I have a very simple example of inneHTML that will just display the message hello world in an header element.
+The basic process is to just get a reference to an element that I want to inject html for by whatever means possible, and then set the value of the innerHTML property of the element with an html string.

+In this example I am using the document.getElementById method to get a reference to a div element that I have assigned an id value to in the hard coded html.
 I then just set the value of the innerHTML property of that element to a sting with header elements in it.

 ```html
 <html>